Gavinkim/deverzone/README.md

 ### Configuration
 - **WebSecurityConfig.java**: The server-side authentication configurations.
-- **application.yml**: Application level properties i.e the token expire time, token secret etc. You can find a reference of all application properties [here](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
+- **application.yml or application.properties**: Application level properties i.e the token expire time, token secret etc. You can find a reference of all application properties [here](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
 - **JWT token TTL**: JWT Tokens are configured to expire after 10 minutes, you can get a new token by signing in again.
 - **Using a different database**: This Starter kit is using an embedded H2 database that is automatically configured by Spring Boot.
 If you want to connect to another database you have to specify the connection in the *application.yml* in the resource directory.
 Here is an example for a MySQL DB: